zeusmod2144/bravefrontier/README.md

 ## What data you scrape?

-I scrape list of omni units with their recommended SP.
+I scrape list of omni units with their recommended SP and store in [a JSON raw file](./data/omniunits.json).

 ## Tech Stack